-Any time you buy a used car, it comes with a history.
-It has been driven a certain number of miles and had a number of maintenance services or repairs.
+Any time you buy a used car, even on Clean Title Car Auction, it comes with a history.
+It has been driven a certain mileage and had a number of maintenance services or repairs.

 Some vehicles have been wrecked or exposed to unusual conditions that have led to damage.
 Some vehicles that individuals sell also have a lien against them because the current owner borrowed money to pay for them and the total amount of the loan has not been repaid.